 Private Patrick Duffy (T/178296) served in the Royal Army Service Corps during World War Two.
 He was the husband of Margaret Duffy of 5 Seaforde Street.
 Belfast, Co.
 Down.

 He died at Royal Victoria Hospital, Belfast, Co.
 Antrim on 18th April 1941 aged 27 years old.
-Cause of death was gas poisoning as a result of The Easter Raid of the Belfast Blitz of 15th-16th April 1941.
-His son, Patrick Duffy Junior also died as a result of the attack.
+Cause of death was gas poisoning caused by an electrical fault in the days following the Belfast Blitz.
+His son, Patrick Duffy Junior also died as a result of the leak.

 The gas leak came to the attention of a Royal Ulster Constabulary patrol at 0145hrs on 18th April 1941.
 Officer R McClenaghan investigated, finding 5 people suffering effects of poisoning.
 A later inquest by Belfast Coroner Dr. HP Lowe returned a verdict of accidental death caused by the escape of bitumen coal gas.
 The cause was a short circuit in the electrical mains outside the Seaforde Street house.

 Patrick Duffy’s grave is in Section B, Row HF, Grave 24 of Milltown Cemetery, Belfast, Co.
 Antrim.